weylundbhast/Galerest/content/index.md

 ### [[Imeron]]

-Imeron is a northern continent which is dominated by the [[Vethor Monarchy]].
-A society of

-far to the north by the [[Athela Council]].
+Imeron is dominated by the [[Vethor Monarchy]].
+A society steeped in the traditions of the monarchy, and deeply held beliefs in the powers of the Gods.
+The north is ruled by the [[Athela Council]], who have splintered away from the monarchy over a dispute of the true status of the Gods.

-East of the Mountains sits the location of [[The Seat of the Gods]].
+East of the Mountains sits the location of [[The Seat of the Gods]], a holy site that is believed to be the final resting place of the Gods.
 ### [[Velenar]]

 Scarred by [The Titanic Wars](content/History/The%20Titanic%20Wars.md), the majority of Velenar is a barren landscape populated with small outposts of lush civilization that have flourished in the few habitable areas.
 These population centers are generally referred to as the [[Alliance of Free Cities]].